 Cutting It Close

 Whether you’re flying to your Thanksgiving destination or hitting the road, give yourself plenty of travel time.
-Delays are part and parcel of the Thanksgiving journey, especially if you’re traveling the day of.
+Delays are part of the Thanksgiving’s journey charm, especially if you’re traveling that exact day.
 Airports will be crowded, and odds are you’re going to hit some traffic along the way.
 Factor that into your travel time to cut down on excess holiday stress.

 With more and more airlines charging increasingly large fees for luggage, be careful to avoid overpacking.
 You don’t want to blow a significant wad of your holiday travel budget lugging bags around.
-Be realistic; only pack what you really need for the trip.
-Not only will it help save you a sizable chunk of change, you won’t be saddled with several heavy bags.
-Best of all, if you do carry-on only you can book it straight out of the airport instead of killing time waiting for your luggage to arrive.
+Be realistic and only pack what you really need for the trip.
+Not only will it help save you a sizable chunk of change, but also you won’t be saddled with several heavy bags.
+Best of all, if you do carry-on only you can book it straight out of the airport instead of killing time waiting for your luggage to arrive!

-If you have some flexibility with your travel dates, you’re in for a much smoother ride this Thanksgiving.
-While everyone wants to travel as close to the day of as possible, keeping your schedule a little looser could end up saving you major money.
-If you can, travel on the Tuesday or Wednesday before Thanksgiving; you’ll have more time with your loved ones, and miss out on a ton of delays and complications.
+If you have some flexibility with your travel dates, you’re in for a much smoother ride this Thanksgiving!
+While everyone wants to travel as close to the day of as possible, keeping your schedule a little looser could end up saving you big bucks.
+If you can, travel on the Tuesday or Wednesday before Thanksgiving; you’ll have more time to spend with your loved ones, wile missing out on a ton of delays and complications.
 Consider turning your Thanksgiving holiday into a vacation in its own right!

 Like we said, delays happen.
 It goes hand in hand with holiday travel.
-But you can cut down on a lot of stress and aggravation by preparing beforehand.
-Bring snacks, drinks, and plenty of activities to keep you occupied.
+But you can cut down on a lot of stress and aggravation by getting ready beforehand.
+Bring snacks, drinks, and plenty of activities to keep you busy.
 If you’re loading up on electronic devices, don’t forget to pack your chargers.
 By planning ahead and preparing for the travel troubles, you’ll be all set to enjoy a stress-free, turkey-filled Thanksgiving holiday.

 Do you have any other tips on how to make Thanksgiving travel go smoothly?
 Share them with us in the comments!